fbaube/trellous/menifasto.md

 Any DAG satisfying these conditions is called a multitree.

-(Aside: In this light it is interesting to note that genealogies, though often called “family trees”, are in fact not trees at all.
+(_Aside:_ It is interesting to note that genealogies, though often called “family trees”, are in fact not trees at all.
 Except for intermarriage, which would introduce diamonds, they are multitrees.
 The property just derived makes sense of the fact that a given individual has both a tree of ancestors and a tree of descendants within the structure.)

 For information representation, our Proposition means that looking down from any node in the structure one sees a tree